-Best Western International is "THE WORLD'S LARGEST HOTEL CHAIN[®]" with over 4,200 hotels, 315,000 guest rooms, in 80 countries.
+Best Western International is "THE WORLD'S LARGEST HOTEL CHAIN[®]" with over 4,000 hotels in 80 countries.
 Best Western does not own any of them but is in fact a membership organization of hotel owners and operators of Best Western properties.
-As for using technology, Best Western started utilizing Internet booking in 1995.
-Since January 2005, bestwestern.com has been booking over \$1 million per day in revenue for its members.
+In fiscal 2001, Best Western posted revenues of over \$157 million by providing marketing, reservations, and operational support to its members.